 New to Mac?
 Here are the seven Mac tweaks that will increase your productivity.

-- › How to Rearrange Widgets in the Notification Center on Mac
+- › How to Enable or Disable the Startup Sound on Mac

 - › How to Quickly Switch Users on Mac from the Menu Bar or Control Center